 California will continue to pursue and rely on best available science to develop and implement policies and programs for reducing GHG emissions from and improving carbon sequestration on natural and working lands.

 Please check back for future developments.
-Please direct any questions to comments to NWL@resources.ca.gov.
+Please direct any questions or comments to firstname.lastname@example.org.

 October 13, 2017